|

 people and other dogs.
 The failure to engage in social play essentially

-The reason is simple ~ dogs form close bonds with playful people.
+is simple ~ dogs form close bonds with playful people.

 The truth is that rough and tumble type play actually appears to